 We can still respect what is current along with the traditions and techniques while slowly inviting a new paradigm to unfold, one that gets closer to what we need, one that makes the chart conversational rather than fixed.
 One that helps us grapple with the dominant Scientific or Academic view that insists on displacing the soul from our experience of living.

 There is so much content in the world, more than we could ever imbibe in a meaningful way, so we have to search and search until we find what resonates.
 I have applied to writing positions where I have been asked to simplify the writing and produce content that can be consumed in “small bites and snacks.”
+And where I do think there is a place for this type of content, I want to touch on another layer of the practice.

-But from my experience, people really have a longing for more meaning.
+From my experience, people really have a longing for more meaning.
 More depth, more community and that is what draws many of us into the astrological way of thinking.
 A desire to be seen, understood, and relate to others from a place of true intimacy, in a world that too often seems isolating instead of one of that fosters belonging and connection.

 The Intuitive Art of an Astrology Reading